-And just to set the record straight, since this client apparently enjoys trying to leave out all mention of our hand in things despite what she said initially, we did everything.
+Despite what the article says, we made 100% of the design decisions and carried out 100% of the work with our own four hands.
+(The client was in Venice during the entire project.)
 We plastered the pink and grey walls; we built the kitchen shelves, a new kitchen table, a new kitchen island, and a console table in the living room; we sourced all the vintage pieces from different flea markets and second-hand shops in London and along the southern coast; we even replaced the mantlepiece and opened up the doorway between the kitchen and living room.
 You can see how everything looked for years and years before we worked our magic, right here on our blog.
 But be warned!
 It’s not pretty.

 Tara created another beautiful Christmas vignette for West Elm this past week, and they featured it on their blog a couple days ago.
 Check out the full post here!

 Check us out today on Front + Main, the West Elm blog!
 It’s such an honor to be featured.
 A million thanks to Max, who’s the absolute best person to work with and best person in general.

 You may not have realized, but you’re also getting yourself a little sneak peek into the job we’re currently working on!
 This is a small loft bedroom just above the kitchen, with its own staircase.
 When we started, it was painted white and medium gray with small old rafters and rafter ties exposed and unpainted (nice in theory but disjointed in reality); there were some low built-in cabinets along the wall to the left of where the bed is now, but the doors all stuck; the bed was flipped 180 degrees, with its head against the banister and its foot facing the beadboard-clad chimney with nothing on either side.